Extensions of quasidiagonal $C^*$-algebras and controlling the $K_0$-map of embeddings: embedding Property is a local property embedding Property is a local property

 \section{\texorpdfstring{$K_0$}{embedding Property is a local property} embedding Property is a local property}

 Our main goal of the section is to show that $K_0$-embedding property is a local property.
-This is a very crucial result, because it will help us show that the property is satisfied by a wide variety of separable $C^*$-algebras, including the approximate subhomogeneous ones.
+This is a very crucial result, because it will help us show that the property is satisfied by a wide variety of $C^*$-algebras, including the approximate subhomogeneous ones.
 Our first step is to show that in order to "kill" singular subgroups via an embedding, it is enough to do it via a sequence of asymptotically isometric and asymptotically multiplicative ccp maps.
 This is important, because, in order to pass from locally to globally, we need to extend maps.
-Although, we can't in general extend *-homomorphisms, we can use Arveson's extension Theorem \cite[Thm 1.6.1]{brown2008textrm} to extend ccp maps defined on some subalgebra, to the whole algebra.
+Although we can't in general extend *-homomorphisms, we can use Arveson's extension Theorem \cite[Thm 1.6.1]{brown2008textrm} to extend ccp maps defined on some subalgebra, to the whole algebra.
+But first we need the following proposition, which is almost identical to \cite[Prop.
+2.5]{brown2004extensions}.
+Recall that a $C^*$-algebra is called \textbf{MF} if there exists a faithful *-homomorphism $\phi:A\hookrightarrow \prod_{i=1}^{\infty} M_{k(n)}\slash \bigoplus_{i=1}^{\infty}M_{k(n)}$.
+Notice that a quasidiagonal $C^*$-algebra is MF.
+The converse is not true in general (for instance $C^*_r(\mathbb{F}_2)$ is MF but not quasidiagonal).
+However the Choi-Effros lifting Theorem \cite[Thm.
+3.10]{choi-effros} implies that a nuclear, MF algebra is quasidiagonal.
+For an extension $\eta$, $E(\eta)$ will be the $C^*$-algebra in the middle.
+Moreover, with $\mathcal{M}(A)$ we will denote the multiplier algebra of $A$ and we will use the notation $Q(A)=\mathcal{M(A)}\slash A$.